 - What have been the repercussions of the civil rights movement?

-- Then, using the notes they gathered during the timeline activity and the information they learned in the profile of Rosa Parks, have students enter at least six causes that led up to the civil rights movement.
+Then, using the information they learned in the profile of Rosa Parks, have students enter at least six causes that led up to the civil rights movement.

 - Rosa Parks had given up her seat.